After one week without a House speaker, Republicans appear no closer to choosing a new leader

 “We’ll see how that plays out, but I do know a large percentage of the membership wants to be there with him as well.”

+But the California Republican gave a nod to his own short track record as speaker — being ousted by the far-right flank after he led Congress to approve a stopgap spending bill to prevent a disruptive federal government shutdown.

+“I think it’s important whoever takes that job is willing to risk the job for doing what’s right for the American public,” McCarthy said.

-For the interim, Speaker Pro-Tempore Rep. Patrick McHenry is effectively in charge.
+For now, McHenry is effectively in charge.
 He has shown little interest in expanding his power beyond the role he was assigned — an interim leader tasked with ensuring the election of the next speaker.

-While some Republicans, and Democrats, are open to empowering McHenry the longer he holds the temporary position, that seems unlikely for now as the speaker’s fight drags on.
+While some Republicans, and Democrats, are open to empowering McHenry the longer he holds the temporary position, that seems unlikely as the speaker’s fight drags on.